chibiboba/JS-120/Exam Part 2/Prompts.md

 ##### Q: What is overriding?

-- Overriding is when an object lower in the prototype chain redefines a property or method higher up in the prototype chain.
+- When an object lower in the prototype chain redefines a method or property that an object higher in the prototype chain defines.
 When we set a property on an object lower in the prototype chain, that is overriding.

   ```js
   let a = {one: 1};